OCA/sale-workflow/purchase_order_reorder_lines/README.rst

 Purchase order lines with sequence number
 =========================================

-Provide a new field on the purchase order form, allowing to manage the lines order.
+Provide a new field on the purchase order form, allowing to manage the order of the lines order.

 For further information, please visit: